smartgeber Logo

 Types of Science Fiction: Explore the Genres

-The article explores the two main types of science fiction: hard and soft science fiction.
-It explains their differences in themes and storytelling, and provides classic examples that highlight these distinctions.
+The article explores the two main types of science fiction, highlighting their thematic and storytelling differences.
+It also provides classic examples that illustrate these distinctions, offering insights into the genre's diversity.

 What are the two types of science fiction?